-The current version of the general knowledge quiz has been taken over 2.5 million times which means that over 62 million questions have been answered.
+The current version of the general knowledge quiz has been taken over 2.5 million times which means that over 62 million general knowledge questions have been answered.
 Which is a lot.
 Every now and then we put together some stats to find out which questions people get right and which questions people get wrong.

 Being a general knowledge quiz, we'd expect reasonable results and on average, people get the questions 78% correct.
 In other words, most people who take this test will get three quarters of the questions correct.
 Remember that this is a timed quiz, so just getting the answers correct doesn't guarantee a high score.